gdi3d/beautiful-jekyll/_posts/2021-04-29-linux-files-permission-chmod-numbers.md

 > Remember that you set permissions for 3 categories: user, group and others

-What you're doing it's just adding up the code for each permissions in each category.
+What you're doing it's just adding up the code for each permission in each category.

 # Read Official Docs, it's always helpful